 Blue Buffalo Wilderness Chicken & Turkey Grain-Free Cat Treats

 Treats are an excellent way to tell your new kitten he or she is doing a great job (or just being really cute).
 Like the Wellness Complete cat food, these Blue Buffalo Wilderness Chicken & Turkey Grain-Free Cat Treats are made with only real ingredients and free of preservatives, by-product meals, grains, corn, wheat, and soy.
 Protein-rich chicken and turkey are the first ingredients, and they only have 1.5 calories per treat, so you can give out a few each day.
-Plus, they’re enhanced with the essential vitamins and minerals your kitten needs to grow up into a healthy cat.
+Plus, they’re enhanced with the essential vitamins and minerals your kitten needs.

 SmartCat The Ultimate Scratching Post